Annual leave entitlement for employees

 Pay for annual leave

 Within their annual entitlement, employees are entitled to a week’s pay for each week of leave that they take.
-What is considered a week’s pay for this purpose for different classes of worker is calculated according to the table below:
+What is considered a week’s pay for this purpose for different classes of workers is calculated according to the table below:

 |WORKING PATTERN||A WEEK’S PAY IS…|